crenshaw-dev/argo/docs/resource-duration.md

  * All others: `1`

 The requested fraction of the base amount will be multiplied by the container's run time to get the container's Resource Duration.

-For example, if you've requested `100Mi` of memory, and the container runs 2min, then the reported Resource Duration will be `12sec * (1Gi memory)`.
+For example, if you've requested `100Mi` of memory (one tenth of the base amount), and the container runs 120sec, then the reported Resource Duration will be `12sec * (1Gi memory)`.

 ### Request defaults